-Peek into a Chance Preschool and Junior Kindergarten classroom you’ll undoubtedly see students having a lot of fun.
+Peek into any Chance early start elementary Preschool classrooms you’ll undoubtedly see students having a lot of fun.
 They are strengthening their social and emotional skills through play and work while experimenting with age-appropriate pre-reading, pre-writing and math activities all within an innovative play-based curriculum.
 Collectively, the environment and curriculum build the foundation for long-term success in the Elementary Program and beyond.

 Children are placed according to their ages as of Oct.
 1 of the school year.

-- Two-year-olds Two-day and five-day options are available; schedules offered are Half-day Preschool and Preschool Plus.
+- Two-year-olds Two-day and five-day options are available; schedules offered are Morning Preschool, Mid-day Preschool and Preschool.

-- Three-year-olds Schedule options include three-day and five-day options; schedules offered are Half-day Preschool, Preschool Plus, and Full-day Preschool.
+- Three-year-olds Schedule options include three-day and five-day options; Morning Preschool, Mid-day Preschool and Preschool.

-- Four-year-olds Class (also known as Pre-Kindergarten or Junior Kindergarten) meets five days; schedules offered are Half-day Preschool, Preschool Plus, and Full-day Preschool.
+- Four-year-olds Class (also known as Pre-Kindergarten or Junior Kindergarten) meets five days; schedules offered Morning Preschool, Mid-day Preschool and Preschool.

 Class Size and Ratio: